 The band's manager was Marc Rude, who drew countless local concert flyers and record covers for the Misfits, the Offspring, L.A.
 Guns, and others.
 Rude helped run Dead or Alive concert productions, which brought punk acts such as Black Flag, the UK Subs, GBH, and the Subhumans to San Diego in the early '80s.
 He died in 2002.

-The original Battalion lineup released the Fighting Boys 12" EP and the album Second Coming, as well as appeared on several compilations.
+The original Battalion lineup released the Fighting Boys 12" EP on their on Nutrons label (Nutrons being their original band name), followed by the album Second Coming, as well as appearing on several compilations.
 Much of this material has been re-released on the Taang!
 Records Death-R-Us CD.

 "I left the band in ’85 because Chris [Smith] and George [Anthony] were trying to screw me over because their heads got too damn big," says original drummer Ted Olson.
 "On the album, Second Coming, Chris played all guitars and bass.
 We had gone through so many bass players that the guy that played bass for us when we recorded couldn’t play the songs well enough, so Chris did the bass."